CarInsurance.com Insights

 Learn more about who has the cheapest full coverage auto insurance

-Cheapest auto insurance in Pennsylvania by driving history
+Cheapest car insurance in Pennsylvania by driving history

-If you have a speeding ticket on your Pennsylvania driving record and you are looking for cheap car insurance, Travelers offers the cheapest full-coverage auto insurance for drivers with a speeding ticket, with an average rate of $1,273 per year.
+If you’ve got a speeding ticket on your Pennsylvania driving record and need affordable car insurance, Travelers might be the answer.
+With an average annual rate of $1,273, Travelers offers the cheapest full coverage auto insurance options for drivers with speeding tickets in Pennsylvania.

 CompanyRates before speedingAfter speeding (1-29 mph over limit)% difference$ difference